Prospective Students

 Graduate Scholarships & Assistantships

 Graduate students are eligible for scholarship awards from the Fred Fox School of music.
-Decisions are based on live audition (decisions usually by mid-March).
+Decisions are based on live audition (decisions usually by late March).

 Additionally, assistantship positions are available for outstanding graduate horn players to serve as teaching assistants (TA’s).
-These are generally two-year .25 FTE TA positions that provide a ½ tuition waiver and a stipend, available to in-state and out-of-state students.
-TA duties may include playing in the Fred Fox Graduate Wind Quintet or the Fred Fox Graduate Brass Quintet AND administrative, teaching, or assisting an academic class.
-Total TA hours for .25 FTE are 10 hours per week.
-The quintets rehearse 4-6 hours per week and receive weekly coachings from faculty members.
-Qualifications for TA positions include: an advanced level of playing, good interpersonal skills, the ability to work with younger players, comfort with ear-training, good sight-reading skills, ability to organize and develop programs, and self-directedness.
+These are generally two-year .25 FTE TA positions that provide a ½ tuition waiver and a stipend, available to in-state and out-of-state students (works out to be approximately all tuition costs covered).
+TA duties are assigned by the department and may include assisting/grading an academic music class, administrative/communications for the school of music, or teaching horn lessons.
+Total TA hours for .25 FTE are 10 hours per week, which allows many hours for practice, freelancing, and coursework.
+Graduate students are also selected to play in either the Fred Fox Graduate Wind Quintet or the Fred Fox Graduate Brass Quintet, both of which rehearse 2-4 hours per week and receive weekly coachings from faculty members.
+TA positions are competitive; the most qualified applicants will have: an advanced level of playing, good communication and organizational skills, and a self-motivated approach.
+Experience with private teaching, classroom teaching, or a music education degree is a plus but not a requirement.

-- The Graduate Wind Quintet position will be open for a Master’s student applying for Fall 2023
+• The Graduate Wind Quintet position will be open for a either a Master’s or Doctoral student applying for Fall 2025

-- The Graduate Brass Quintet position will be open in Fall 2024 or 2025 (TBD) for either a Master’s or Doctoral student
+• The Graduate Brass Quintet position will be open for either a Master’s or Doctoral student applying for Fall 2024

 About the UA Horn Studio

-We have area recitals each month, and students can perform solo or chamber music.
-The school of music has four large ensembles which perform a range of music from standards to contemporary music (recent repertoire includes Mahler’s 4th symphony and a collaborative concert celebrating the Chinese Moon Festival).
+The school of music has area recitals each month, where students can perform solo or chamber music.
+There are four large ensembles which perform a range of music from standards to contemporary music (recent repertoire includes Dvorak’s 8th symphony and a collaborative concert celebrating the music from Studio Ghibli movies).
 The university has a state of the art recording studio, where students can make audio and video recordings and take engineering and recording classes.

 The atmosphere in the horn studio is positive, hard-working, and supportive.
 We are all on unique journeys and career paths, but we share a commitment to be our best — as horn players, musicians, and as people.
 We hope you’ll join us in that pursuit!